simon-newbold/simon-newbold.github.io/index.md

 ## 🔄 Feedback Philosophy
 - I give feedback to help, not to criticise.
 - I’ll praise publicly and critique privately.
-- If I go quiet, I’m probably thinking — feel free to nudge.
+- If I go quiet, I’m probably thinking; feel free to nudge.
 - If my feedback misses the mark, tell me.
 I’m always learning.
+- I always appreciate feedback, but don't be offended if it takes me some time to process it in the right way.

 ## 🧪 Strengths
 - I simplify complexity without dumbing things down.
 - I bridge the gap between tech and business.
 - I’m pragmatic but not afraid to challenge the status quo.
-- I care about people, process, and product — in that order.
+- I care about people, process, and product; in that order.

 ## 🐘 Weaknesses
-- I can get too deep in the details — remind me to zoom out.
+- I can get too deep in the details; remind me to zoom out.
 - I sometimes need a bit of time to process suggestion and critism due to RSD.
 - I dislike inefficiency and may skip steps if they feel redundant.
-- I get impatient with vague requirements — clarity is key.
+- I can get impatient with vague requirements; clarity is key.

 ## 🗣️ Talk to Me About…
 Professionally: